spdx/spdx-spec/chapters/package-information.md

 ### 7.1.1 Description

 Identify the full name of the package as given by the Package Originator ([7.6](#7.6)).
-The metadata for the SPDX version field is shown in Table 13.
+The metadata for the package name field is shown in Table 13.

 **Table 13 — Metadata for the package name field**